 Speaking of the dark night(s), this cabin update is coming to you about a month late for 10,000 reasons.
 Was it the construction delays?
 Or it the news of the oversold dishwasher that took days to track down in the first place?
 Or the out-of-stock everything?
 Or shipping things twice because they never made it to the cabin the first time?
 Or having to cancel our very first guests?
 Or more at-home-school due to excessive heat?
 Or the case of hand foot mouth followed by double pink eye flanked by a couple of double ear infections.
 Or was it… I’ll stop.
 Everything is fine.
 We’re alive and mostly well.
-Yet nothing is going to plan.
-On this project, in our lives, and right outside our front door.
+Yet nothing is going to plan—on this project and in our lives.
 I’ll spare you all the details.
 Some of them are far more provocative than the title of the book above.

 We’re in a season of what’s-going-to-happen-today?
 We must be close to the end.
 I hope.
 I think.
 There’s a good chance we’re in that season because we’ve packed our lives too full, with no buffer for the unpredictable, taking on a large project that’s been completely unpredictable.
 I tell you all this so you know that the self-proclaimed minimalist overdoes it.
 So you know that really cool projects online are also really taxing offline.
 So you know that sometimes we’re all in a season of doggy paddling.
 (That feels more like sinking.
 That might be my permanent season.
 I never really learned to swim properly.)
 I’m best at sharing the pretty final pictures.
 But the in-between, where I spend a good hunk of my life, neither here nor there, well, that’s worth sharing too.
 I think.
 I hope.